 We produced a detailed analysis of the motivations, barriers and customer knowledge of SATCoL activities and used this to build a communications strategy and to propose a communications plan.

 Results of the consumer research allowed us to identify:

 - Three distinct shopper personas.
 These were shared with stores to help them identify and engage the key customer groups.

 - Key barriers to engagement.
 This understanding enabled us to make recommendations to help increase the customer base.

 - Main motivations for shoppers both for going into a store and making a purchase.
 This information allowed us to recommend where SATCoL should focus activities and which interventions would benefit SATCoL most.

 - Public knowledge levels of SATCoL’s charitable activities and where knowledge gaps existed.

 - Consumer purchasing patterns both regionally and by store type.

 - The communications channels used by both shoppers and non-shoppers.

-The results will be used by SATCoL to drive internal strategy developments and future marketing and communication programmes for the next twelve months.
+The results will be used by SATCoL to drive internal strategy developments and future marketing and communication programmes.